gggritso/Vimmy.safariextension/README.md

 It's also possible to add a global hard-coded website blacklist.
 If you have thoughts or suggestions for this, please check out the [Github repo](https://github.com/gggritso/Vimmy.safariextension/issues).

 If the slightly-rotated hints are a distraction for you, there is also an option to turn that off.

+If the black-and-white hints aren't your cup of tea, you're welcome to try high-contrast mode which changes the background to yellow.

 ## Why